Puerto Rico bond crisis leaves boxing champ Trinidad ruined

 The Trinidads accused Ramos of making investments without their consent or knowledge and misleading them about the level of risk involved in the investments, according to the FINRA complaint.

 Nearly all of Trinidad’s net worth was invested in Puerto Rico government bond funds, according to the documents.
-Ramos has been the boxer’s financial adviser for years while working at many of the largest brokerages in Puerto Rico, including UBS UBSN.VX and Wells Fargo (WFC.N).
+Ramos has been the boxer’s financial adviser for years while working at many of the largest brokerages in Puerto Rico, including UBS and Wells Fargo.

 “It’s a difficult situation, and we are addressing discussing the issue in the appropriate forums,” Trinidad told El Nuevo Dia newspaper on Friday.
 “Once again the people of my beloved Puerto Rico have shown me great support and affection.”